Largehead Atractylodes Rhizome

 Traditional Chinese Medicine (TCM) believes in the following Largehead Atractylodes Rhizome benefits:

-Firstly, Largehead Atractylodes Rhizome tonifies the Spleen qi, fortifies the Spleen yang, and dispels Dampness through urination.
-By invigorating the Spleen and inducing diuresis through drying Dampness, it can help to relieve poor appetite, loose stool, diarrhea, phlegm-fluid, edema and leukorrhagia due to Spleen Deficiency with Dampness Stagnation.
+Largehead Atractylodes Rhizome tonifies the Spleen qi, fortifies the Spleen yang, and dispels Dampness through urination.
+By invigorating the Spleen and inducing diuresis through drying Dampness, it can help to relieve poor appetite, loose stool, diarrhoea, phlegm-fluid, oedema and leukorrhagia due to Spleen Deficiency with Dampness Stagnation.
 This herb can also promote body fluid metabolism and reduce fluid retention.
 Thus, it can reduce both bloating and swelling caused by water retention.

-Secondly, Largehead Atractylodes Rhizome can help to tackle syndromes of spontaneous sweating due to Qi deficiency.
-For spontaneous sweating caused by wind pathogens due to exterior deficiency, Lung and Spleen Qi Deficiency, or insecurity of Defensive qi, the herb can be combined with other Lung and Spleen-tonifying herbs or Wind-dispersing herbs to tackle such sweating symptoms.
+Largehead Atractylodes Rhizome can help to tackle syndromes of spontaneous sweating due to Qi Deficiency.
+For spontaneous sweating caused by Wind pathogens due to exterior deficiency, Lung and Spleen Qi Deficiency, or insecurity of Defensive qi, the herb can be combined with other Lung and Spleen-tonifying herbs or Wind-dispersing herbs to tackle such sweating symptoms.

 How to Use Largehead Atractylodes Rhizome